The Clown at Midnight 1998 Review

 Review by Luisito Joaquín González

-The emergence of Wes Craven’s Scream in 1996 had a similar effect on cinema as John Carpenter’s Halloweendid back in 1978.
-Once again top shelves of video rental stores were filled with colourful low budget knock-offs; so many in fact that Blockbuster Video reported that it was receiving four times the amount of Horror films from 1998 to 2004 that it had since the organisation’s birth in 1985.
-Although this was also due to the huge popularity of high-grossing titles such as The Blair Witch Project, The Sixth Sense and The Ring; Craven’s opus should be credited for its hand in the reemergence of horror as a bankable medium.
+The emergence of Wes Craven’s Scream in 1996 had a similar effect on cinema as John Carpenter’s Halloween did back in 1978.
+Once again, shelves of video rental stores were filled with colorful low budget knock-offs.
+There were so many in fact that Blockbuster Video reported that it was receiving four times the amount of Horror films from 1998 to 2004 that it had since the organisation’s birth in 1985.
+Although this was also due to the popularity of titles like The Blair Witch Project, The Sixth Sense and The Ring, Craven’s opus can be credited for playing a major part in the reemergence of horror as a bankable medium.

-Today, in 2013, the slasher cycle is still alive, albeit barely, on the Direct-to-Video market.
-But as it has been over ten years since the Scream-inspired influx of stalk and slash titles, we can look back and analyse the difference between that period and the one from twenty years earlier.
-Whilst there certainly were weak entries released during the eighties (Don’t go in the Woods/Home Sweet Home etc), their lack of credibility was perhaps saved by the likes of ‘The Prowler‘ and ‘My Bloody Valentine‘, which were eminently superior and went on to become out and out horror classics.
-The more recent batch of titles did not give us anywhere near as many credible offerings to shield the brunt of the mediocrity and it’s a tough task to even think of a handful that could be considered worthy of a place amongst the elite.
+It’s been over a decade since the post-Scream influx of stalk and slash titles, so now we can look back and analyse the difference between that period and the one from twenty years earlier.
+Whilst there certainly were a number of weak entries released during the eighties (Don’t go in the Woods/Home Sweet Home etc), their lack of credibility was sweetened by the likes of ‘The Prowler‘ and ‘My Bloody Valentine‘, which went on to become horror classics.
+The more recent span of stalk and slash titles hasn’t given us anywhere near as much panache to shield the brunt of the mediocrity and we haven’t seen many that are worthy of a place amongst the elite.

-The Clown at Midnight was released hot on the heels of Scream, taking the long-favoured approach of incorporating a killer clown into its synopsis.
+The Clown at Midnight was released hot on the heels of Scream and chose the horror chestnut of incorporating a killer clown into its synopsis.
 It tells the tale of seven drama students that are forced as part of their course work to clean and prepare a dilapidated theatre for re-opening.
 It had been closed for many years since a leading actress was brutally butchered by a maniac who escaped the scene without trial.
 The victim’s daughter, Kate Williams (Sarah Lassez), is among the eager group and upon her arrival she begins suffering flashbacks and visions of the fate of her mother.
 Before long, the group are locked in and the psychopathic clown makes an inevitable reappearance for his swan song performance.

-If there is any credit to be given to this scarcely popular new-age entry, it has to be for the visible effort made by Jean Pellerin, the junior director.
-Some of the camera work is stylish and energetic and he has tried admirably to add a little ‘va va voom’ to the standard slasher template.
-However with that said, the film never breaks away from feeling tired, slow and woefully unauthentic, which has no doubt contributed to its lack of a global DVD release.
-Considering the fact that this was first circulated in 1998 by a relatively large studio, it can be considered a huge snub that it has been ignored by the digital format.
+If there is any credit to be given to this scarcely popular new-age entry, it has to be for the visible effort that’s been made by Barry Gravelle, the ‘horror-regular’ cinematographer.
+Most of his work is stylish and energetic and he tries admirably to add a little ‘va va voom’ to the shoot.
+It’s a shame then that despite his enthusiasm, the film still plays too much like a hobo with a hangover, which has no doubt contributed to its lack of a global DVD release.
+Considering the fact that this was first circulated in 1998 by a relatively large studio, it can be considered a huge snub that as of mid-2013, it has still been ignored by the digital format.